cleavr/cleaverdocs/content/guides/directus.md

 ## Setup the web app

-In the web app section, select **Complete Setup** for the web app that was created for the site created earlier.
+In the web app section, select **Complete Setup** for the web app that was created for the site.

 ### Enter repository